jabranr/fetchwitter/README.md

 Bugs reporting/tracking: [Github Repo Issues](https://github.com/jabranr/fetchwitter/issues)

-Contributions are welcome.
+**Contributions are welcome!**
 In order to contribute, fork the repository, create a new branch and after when you have a contribution ready then make a pull request.
 I will be reviewed and merged with contributor's credit.
 To keep track of the updates and contribution history, no branch will be removed.

 MIT - [http://opensource.org/licenses/MIT](http://opensource.org/licenses/MIT)